The Beverley Sisters

+Early lives

+The sisters were born in Bethnal Green, London to Victoria Alice (née Miles) (married 1916) and George Arthur Chinery (1894–1962), who were known as the music hall act Coram and Mills, and are related to the Lupino acting and performing family.
+The eldest, Joy, was born on 5 May 1924; the twins, Babs and Teddie, were born on Joy's third birthday, 5 May 1927.
+They were evacuated to Northamptonshire during the Second World War and received secretarial training.

 Career

-The sisters were born in Bethnal Green, London to Victoria Alice Miles and George Arthur Chinery (married 1916), who were known as the music hall act Coram and Mills, and are related to the Lupino acting and performing family.

-The eldest, Joy, was born on 5 May 1924; the twins, Babs and Teddie, were born on Joy's third birthday, 5 May 1927.
-They were evacuated to Northampton during the Second World War, and, after starting work as typists, auditioned successfully to take part in an advertising campaign for the malt drink Ovaltine.

-Photographer Jock Ware encouraged them to audition for BBC Radio.
+During the Second War, the sisters auditioned successfully to take part in an advertising campaign for the malt drink Ovaltine.
+Jock Ware, photographer for the Ovaltine poster campaign encouraged them to audition for BBC Radio.
 They did so in November 1944, changing their name to the Beverley Sisters on the advice of BBC producer Cecil Madden, who became their manager.
 They met Glenn Miller who, shortly before his disappearance, offered them the opportunity to record with members of his orchestra.

-They first appeared in programmes for the Allied Expeditionary Forces, recorded in Bedford.
+They first appeared in radio programmes for the Allied Expeditionary Forces, recorded in Bedford, then followed up on BBC Radio's Variety Bandbox.

 Immediately after the war they toured with Eric Winstone and his Orchestra, and began making regular appearances on the BBC's early television programmes.
 They also performed for NBC in the US with surviving members of the Glenn Miller Orchestra.
-After their return to Britain, promoter Val Parnell booked them to appear at the London Palladium with Gracie Fields; although Fields refused, without explanation, to appear with them, the following year they performed with Danny Kaye.
+After their return to Britain, promoter Val Parnell booked them to appear at the London Palladium with Gracie Fields; although Fields refused, without explanation, to appear with them.

+The following year they performed with Danny Kaye.
 The BBC gave them their own television series, initially called Three Little Girls on View but later renamed as Those Beverley Sisters, which ran for seven years and on which they gave live performances of popular songs of the day.

-In 1951 they signed a recording deal with the UK Columbia record label, later moving to the Philips and Decca labels before returning to Columbia in 1960.
+In 1951, they signed a recording deal with the UK Columbia record label, later moving to the Philips and Decca labels before returning to Columbia in 1960.
 Their biggest hits on the UK singles chart were versions of "I Saw Mommy Kissing Santa Claus" (no.6, 1953) and "Little Drummer Boy" (no.6, 1959), which were both Christmas hits.
-The Beverley Sisters appeared as themselves in the 1954 British film musical Harmony Lane directed by Lewis Gilbert.
+The Beverley Sisters appeared as themselves in the 1954 British film musical Harmony Lane directed by Lewis Gilbert and were Record Mirror "cover stars" for the 12 February 1955 issue.